mopidy/mopidy/docs/api/backends.rst

-    Currently this only documents the API that is available for use by frontends like :class:`mopidy.mpd.handler`, and not what is required to implement your own backend. :class:`mopidy.backends.BaseBackend` and its controllers implements many of these methods in a matter that should be independent of most concrete backend implementations, so you should generally just implement or override a few of these methods yourself to create a new backend with a complete feature set.
+    Currently this only documents the API that is available for use by frontends like :class:`mopidy.mpd.handler`, and not what is required to implement your own backend. :class:`mopidy.backends.base.BaseBackend` and
+    its controllers implements many of these methods in a matter that should be independent of most concrete backend implementations, so you should generally just implement or override a few of these methods yourself to create a new backend with a complete feature set.

-.. autoclass:: mopidy.backends.BaseBackend
+.. autoclass:: mopidy.backends.base.BaseBackend
     :members:
     :undoc-members: